JacobPaxton/data_science_notes/notes_v3.md

 ### Principal Component Analysis (PCA) Dimensionality Reduction
 - Reducing physical dataset size without significant loss of information
     * Use PCA if your dataset has a lot of features (many dozens, hundreds, etc)
+    * PCA also de-correlates features by its non-linear feature transformation
 - Principal components (PCs) are eigenvectors of the dataset's covariance matrix
     * Covariance: correlation, but in original units (not simply from -1 to +1)
     * Cov matrix: `cov_matrix = np.cov(df, rowvar=False)`